UN's Millenium Development Goals

 Once a woman earns an income, her decision-making power at home and in the wider community increases.
 This means she is no longer forced to depend on her husband and her children are more likely to go to school and to receive nutritious and regular meals.

 In some areas where Five Talents works there are particular issues facing women such as female genital mutilation or gender-based violence.
 Here our partners work closely with the whole community to teach about the positive role women can play and to teach women about their rights.
-Click here to read about our programme in Tanzania, which is only open to women.

 8. Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all